lightec-xyz/zkBTC-Security/README.md

 #### tx circuits

-tx circuits proves that `deposit` or `redeem` transaction is on-chain and the depth of the tx meets `the minimum tx depth`.
+The tx circuits prove that the `deposit` or `redeem` transaction is on-chain and the depth of the tx meets `the minimum tx depth`.
 The chain is formed from `the genesis block` to `the latest block`, meets the difficulty adjustment rules, and passes through a well-known `checkpoint block`.
 The genesis block is well known, and the latest block is accepted and signed by a designated `DFinity` canister.

 The tx circuits contain other circuit proofs and circuit components:

-* `BlockChainProof`, proves that a consensus chain is formed from the genesis block to the latest block.
+* `BlockChainProof` proves that a consensus chain is formed from the genesis block to the latest block.
-* `CpDepthPoof`, proves that the chain passes through the well-known checkpoint block and its depth meets the minimum cp depth.
+* `CpDepthPoof` proves that the chain passes through the well-known checkpoint block, and its depth meets the minimum cp depth.
-* `TxInBlockCircuit` and `TxDepthPoof`, prove that tx is in a block and the depth of the block on the chain meets the minimum tx depth.
+* `TxInBlockCircuit` and `TxDepthPoof` prove that tx is in a block and the depth of the block on the chain meets the minimum tx depth.
-* `EcdsaSigVerif`, proves that the latest block of this chain was accepted and signed by Dfinity.
+* `EcdsaSigVerif` proves that the latest block of this chain was accepted and signed by Dfinity.
-* `RedeemInEthProof`, proves that the redeem tx in ETH has been finalized on the ETH chain.
+* `RedeemInEthProof` proves that the redeem tx in ETH has been finalized on the ETH chain.

-The tx circuits 2 external circuits:
+The tx circuits contain two external circuits:

-* `DepositTxCircuit`, proves that the deposit tx in BTC has been confirmed by the specified minimum depth on the BTC chain.
+* `DepositTxCircuit` proves that the deposit tx in BTC has been confirmed by the specified minimum depth on the BTC chain.
-* `RedeemTxCircuit`, proves that the redeem tx in BTC has been confirmed by the specified minimum depth on the BTC chain, and prove that its previous ETH redeem tx is also finalized on the ETH chain.
+* `RedeemTxCircuit` proves that the redeem tx in BTC has been confirmed by the specified minimum depth on the BTC chain and proves that its previous ETH redeem tx is also finalized on the ETH chain.

 ![txs](docs/txs.drawio.svg)